LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 **Your Assessment of Individuals in the Group**:

-This is due 10 minutes after the final class presentation period, from each team member, *independently*, in Blackboard.
+This is due electronically 10 minutes after the final class presentation period, from each team member, *independently*.

 Change the name of the file in the skeleton project, :file:`Indiv-Mem-Assessment.rtf` to your